-Did you book a Carova Beach vacation rental or just want to cruise up the 4×4 beach for the day?
+Did you book a 4×4 vacation rental or just want to cruise up to the northern beaches for the day?
 Driving on the 4×4 beaches is much different than driving on paved roads.
 Our 4×4 beach driving expert, Edward, has tips and tricks to help make your 4×4 beach driving experience enjoyable.

 First and foremost, check with your vehicle’s manufacturer to be sure that your particular make and model is sufficient for driving on the beach.
-4-wheel drive and all-wheel drive vehicles with higher clearance tend to perform well on the beach.
+4-wheel drive and all-wheel drive vehicles with higher clearance, we recommend at least 7.5 inches of ground clearance, tend to perform well on the beach.

 Lowering your tire pressure is essential for driving on sand.
 Tires with lower air pressure have more traction, which helps the tires roll on the sand instead of dig in.
 We will provide a Twiddy tire gauge upon arrival.
 Tire pressure can be lowered in our Corolla office parking lot, which is less than a mile from the 4×4 beach access ramp.
 The recommended tire pressure is 18-20 psi.

 Once you are on the 4×4 beaches, be on the lookout for people and horses.
 The speed limit on the beach is 35 mph when no people or horses are around and 15 mph when within 300 feet of people, but beware of your speed around horses as well!

 Rules and regulations of paved roads apply to the beaches as well.
 If you see horses that you’d like to take pictures of, pull over and park.
 Stopping in the middle of the flow of traffic can cause a traffic jam on the beach.
 Traffic normally flows as it would on paved roads, where you drive on the right.
 Occasionally, you will drive to the left of oncoming traffic if the oncoming vehicle has their turn signal on to indicate that they are staying close to the water.